jvc56/MAGPIE/README.md

 ### UCGI mode

-UCGI mode implements the [UCGI Protocol](https://docs.google.com/document/d/175zdbEiS37XLG600fDafDyeOcLwHQ804xN4UNdU8h1Q), the crossward game equivalent to the [UCI Protocol](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html).
+UCGI mode implements the [UCGI Protocol](https://docs.google.com/document/d/175zdbEiS37XLG600fDafDyeOcLwHQ804xN4UNdU8h1Q), the crossword game equivalent to the [UCI Protocol](https://www.wbec-ridderkerk.nl/html/UCIProtocol.html).
 It operates exactly the same as console mode with the following exceptions:

-* All commands are asynchronous.
+- All commands are asynchronous.
 This means they will immediately start running in the background while MAGPIE continues to listen for user input.
-* The `stop` command will halt any ongoing commands.
+- The `stop` command will halt any ongoing commands.

 To enter UCGI mode, specify the `ucgi` argument: